wdi-sg/gitbook-2018/05-express/express-socket-io/readme.md

 });
 ```

 You can console log this to see if it has worked.
-Don't forget to run `foreman`!:
+Don't forget to run `foreman` or install dotenv in order to load our environment variables.

 ```javascript
 console.log(twitter);